shadyabhi/commute-traffic/README.md

 # commute-traffic

-This a Golang program that queries Google Maps API to get commute time between destinations specified in the config file & send them to Elasticsearch for analysis and generate beautiful graphs via Kibana.
+This a Golang program that queries Google Maps API to get commute time between destinations specified in the config file & then sends them to Elasticsearch for analysis and generate beautiful graphs via Kibana.

 ## End result in Kibana